Every piece of communication written for Sprout should aim to:

 Part of demonstrating authority is being fluent–and consistent–in the language of your own product as well as the larger industry.

-This is why we’ve created guidelines for both product and industry language, which can be found on the definitions and capitalization page.
+This is why we’ve created guidelines for both product and industry language, which can be found on the technical communication guidelines page.

 Be careful not to unintentionally convey uncertainty in communication.
 Avoid phrases like “I/we think” and “maybe it’s just me.”
 Speak from a position of authority, unless it’s a case where we really are unsure.